machine/machine.specifications/README.markdown

 void OnAssemblyComplete()
 </pre>

-These methods are used by classes that implements `IAssemblyContext`, to set if an assembly loaded by reflection has started to be checked (explored) or is completed.
+These methods are used by classes that implement `IAssemblyContext`, to set if an assembly loaded by reflection has started to be checked (explored) or is completed.

 #### ICleanupAfterEveryContextInAssembly